neuronsimulator/nrn/docs/guide/porting_mechanisms_to_cpp.rst

 `182129 <https://github.com/ModelDBRepository/182129/pull/1>`_.

 Finally, the preferred random number generator is ``Random123``.
 You can find more information about that in :meth:`Random.Random123` and :ref:`Randomness in NEURON models`.
+An example of the usage of ``Random123`` can be seen in `netstim.mod <https://github.com/neuronsimulator/nrn/blob/master/src/nrnoc/netstim.mod>`_ and its `corresponding test <https://github.com/neuronsimulator/nrn/blob/master/test/coreneuron/test_psolve.py#L60>`_.` Another important aspect of ``Random123`` is that it's supported in CoreNEURON as well.
+For more information about this see :ref:`Random Number Generators: Random123 vs MCellRan4`.